The equations of Gauss, Codazzi and Ricci of surfaces in 4-dimensional space forms: Space-like surfaces in Lorentzian 4-dimensional space forms

+\begin{rem} Suppose that $F$ has zero mean curvature vector.
+Then $F$ satisfies either $\hat{\nabla}_{\partial} \Theta_1 =0$ or $\hat{\nabla}_{\overline{\partial}} \Theta_1 =0$ if and only if a light-like normal vector field of $F$ is parallel.
+Refer to \cite{ando3}, \cite{ando6}, \cite{AH} for characterizations of a space-like surface in $N$ with zero mean curvature vector and a parallel light-like normal vector field.
+The last assertion of Corollary~\ref{cor:delbar} is already shown in \cite{ando6}, and the above discussion directly gives it. \end{rem}

-\begin{rem} The conformal Gauss map of a space-like and Willmore surface in a $3$-dimensional Riemannian or Lorentzian space form with no umbilical points and zero holomorphic quartic differential is strictly isotropic (\cite{ando6}).
-See \cite{bryant2}, \cite{ando3} for such surfaces. \end{rem}
+\begin{rem} The conformal Gauss map of a space-like and Willmore surface in a $3$-dimensional Riemannian or Lorentzian space form with zero holomorphic quartic differential defines a space-like immersion into the de Sitter $4$-space $S^4_1$ or the anti-de Sitter $4$-space $H^4_1$ with zero mean curvature vector, strict isotropicity and a parallel light-like normal vector field.
+See \cite{bryant2}, \cite{ando3} for such conformal Gauss maps. \end{rem}